What is a lumbar strain?

 How is lumbar strain diagnosed?

 the body.
-A CT scan shows details of the bones, muscles, fat, and organs.
-A CT scan
+It shows details of the bones, muscles, fat, and organs.

-which is injected into the bloodstream to be detected by a scanner.
+which is injected into your bloodstream to be detected by a scanner.
 This test shows

 blood flow to the bone and cell activity within the bone.